robfatland/digitaltwin/README.md

 - Place deeper information into ancillary documents

-## What are we signing up to learn here?
+## What are we signing up to learn?

+In the interest of not making this seem easier than it is, the answer is 'Rather a lot, in fact.'
-Rather a lot, in fact.
-No particular component is terribly difficult to master.
-However if these tools and technologies are unfamiliar one is looking at a considerable time investment to bring it all together, on the order of weeks to months.
-A sketch of what's-to-learn:
+None of the component pieces is terribly difficult to master.
+However if these tools and technologies are unfamiliar then we are looking at a considerable time investment, on the order of weeks initially; followed by further refinement of the picture over the course of a research project.
+A sketch of what's-to-learn follows, and a more elaborated version can be found [here](https://github.com/robfatland/digitaltwin/tree/main/narrative).

 - A development environment and programming language for an IOT device (here: Arduino UNO)